Joyce Meyer: Conversion and ministry

 Meyer was briefly a member of Our Savior's Lutheran Church in St. Louis, a congregation of the Lutheran Church–Missouri Synod.
 She began leading an early-morning Bible class at a local cafeteria and became active in Life Christian Center, a charismatic church in Fenton.
 Within a few years, Meyer was the church's associate pastor.
 The church became one of the leading charismatic churches in the area, largely because of her popularity as a Bible teacher.
 She also began airing a daily 15-minute radio broadcast on a St. Louis radio station.

 In 1985, Meyer resigned as associate pastor and founded her own ministry, initially called "Life in the Word".
 She began airing her radio show on six other stations from Chicago to Kansas City.

 In 1993, her husband, Dave, suggested starting a television ministry.
 Under the name "Life in the Word", it initially aired on superstation WGN-TV in Chicago and Black Entertainment Television (BET).
 In 1998, it was one of the first religious programs airing on KTBU which at that time was owned by Lakewood Church and Humanity Interested Media, Inc. Her program, now called Enjoying Everyday Life, is still on the air today.

 In 2002, mainstream publisher Hachette Book Group paid Meyer over $10 million for the rights to her backlist catalog of independently released books.

-In 2004, St. Louis Christian television station KNLC, operated by the Rev. Larry Rice of New Life Evangelistic Center, dropped Meyer's programming.
+In 2004, St. Louis Christian television station KNLC, operated by Larry Rice of New Life Evangelistic Center, dropped Meyer's programming.
 According to Rice, a longstanding Meyer supporter, Meyer's "excessive lifestyle" and her teachings "often going beyond Scripture" were the impetus for canceling the program.

 In 2005 Meyer was listed in Time magazine's "25 Most Influential Evangelicals in America".